ski-freak/quartz/content/notes/WipVideo/Script - What makes trackmania special and the nature of speedrunning.md

 This is a video about how there is nothing else like trackmania, what makes it different than speedrunning & other games, and how that sucks because nadeo is bad.
 The differences from speedrunning may need a bit more fleshing out, any help with the script in general is appreciated.

+{as usual anything in curly brackets are notes not part of the script}

 ---